ikjordan/picozx81/README.md

  e.g. to set `LCDReflect` to true, add the following to the `[default]` section of the configuration file: `LCDReflect = True`

  **Notes:**
- 1. If the configuration appears correct for a display, but no image appears, it could be that the display cannot support the SPI bus speed required to display every frame.
+ 1. If the configuration appears correct for a display, but no image appears, or the image is not stable, it could be that the display cannot support the SPI bus speed required to display every frame, or that cross talk is occuring between the wires connecting the display.
 In this case set `LCDFrameSkip = True`
  2. If `LCDFrameSkip` equals `True`, then if `FrameSync` is set to `Interlaced` it will be interpreted as `On`

 ### Configuration of Tested LCDs